mail us | mail this page

 Tech Stuff - W3C DOM

 We are not big fans of Javascript or any other client side scripting for that matter.
-We originally used them like everyone else for page local effects.
+We originally used javascript like everyone else for local page effects (roll-overs, pop-out menus and other stupid stuff) in the bad old pre-DOM days.
 We now use CSS almost exclusively for this purpose.
-CSS does have serious limitations if you want super-snazzy pages but we generally don't - as may be obvious from our site.
-Nevertheless, we use Javascript especially for client side applications like our calculators (wireless and audio) and Regular Expression tester.
+CSS does have limitations if you want super-snazzy pages but we generally don't - as may be obvious from our site!
+Nevertheless, we use Javascript especially for client side applications like our calculators (wireless and audio) and Regular Expression tester as well as trivial page effect stuff like printing, page linking and font size changes for which there appear to be no other solutions - better, make that none that we can find.

 In the context of Javascript - and all future client side scripting that we can see - the W3C DOM is vital.
-It promises to eliminate all that cross-browser nonsense and turn it into a historical artifact, rather than the major pre-occupation which it still is today (2009) in spite of (currently) 6 years of W3C DOM availablity.
 The W3C DOM is big and complex which - coupled with the lingering browser incompatibilities and proprietary DOMs - probably explains the rise of the Javascript libraries.
-The smallest of which we can find weighs in at around 80K and the biggest at well over 200K for a page with 10K of end user data.
+The smallest of which we can find weighs in at around 80K and the biggest at well over 200K for a page with 10K of useful user data.
 Perhaps just a tad overkill.
-Or, perhaps plain stupid.
+Or, perhaps, plain stupid.

 DOM Navigation Our overview of page navigation/exploration using the DOM.
 The key points you need to know while you are drowning in detail.
 IOHO.